Brighton and Hove: East Brighton downland and undercliff path

 Between the Brighton Marina and Saltdean is the undercliff path.
 It passes cafes at Ovingdean and Rottingdean.
 Many people use the path to walk, run or cycle either for amusement or to reach their destinations avoiding the up and down of the busy road above.
 The entire stretch of beach provides excellent home to rock pool loving species and sea and wading birds take advantage.
 Fulmars, peregrine falcons, ravens and rock pipits are just some of the bird life that nest in the chalk cliffs.
 This area is the only place on these southern cliffs that sea stock is native.
 Sea lavender also clings to the cliff ledges.
 Occasionally one can find samphire, too.

-To the west of the Falmer Road from Woodingdean is Happy Valley, a bushy, cattle-grazed slope with old Down pasture herbs, bits of gorse, and thorn.
-Further south is Mount Pleasant.
-The west slope looks over Wick Bottom and is a small triangle of rich chalk grassland.
-It's rough and derelict, but special wildlife clings on.
-There's big swarms of Pride of Sussex rampion, dropwort, horseshoe vetch, and hairy violet.
-European stonechat frequent its thorn and bramble.
+To the west of the Falmer Road from Woodingdean is Happy Valley, a scrub-covered, cattle-grazed slope supporting chalk grassland vegetation, including areas of gorse and thorn.
+Further down is Mount Pleasant.
+Its western slope overlooks Wick Bottom and contains a small area of species-rich chalk grassland.
+Plant species recorded there include round-headed rampion, dropwort, horseshoe vetch, and hairy violet.
+European stonechats are also found among the thorn and bramble.

 Just east of Woodingdean, is the Bostle barrow field.
 There is a cluster of at least twenty-seven small low grassy mounds, which are probably Saxon, and three larger, probably Bronze Age barrows on the top of the hill just south of the bridleway fence line.
 The barrow field is a 'precious fragment' of antiquity surrounded by agricultural fields.
 The Bostle combe slope is an ancient Down pasture slope with the softest sheep's fescue turf, just south of the barrow field.

 East a little further there is one of the most special natural sites in the Brighton area, Castle Hill.
-The area is known for its early spider orchids, Roesel's bush-cricket, wart-biter grasshopper, and dramatic butterfly displays that include dark green fritillary, adonis blue, and thousands of chalkhill blues.
+The area is known for its early spider orchids, Roesel's bush-cricket, wart-biter grasshopper, and dramatic butterfly displays that include dark green fritillary, adonis blue and thousands of chalkhill blues.